Azure/azure-sdk-for-java/sdk/webpubsub/azure-messaging-webpubsub/README.md

-# Azure Web PubSub client library for Java
+# Azure Web PubSub Service client library for Java

 Azure Web PubSub client library for Java allows sending messages to Web PubSub.
 Azure Web PubSub service enables you to build real-time messaging web applications using WebSockets and the publish-subscribe pattern.
 Any platform